The Website Owner’s Guide to Email Marketing

 You’re already aware that your website needs to be geared toward mobile users — the same goes for your emails.

-Because mobile open rates reached 68 percent in 2016!
-Many consumers are now reading email exclusively on mobile devices and are pretty picky about how your messages look on their devices: more than eighty percent of people reported that they will delete an email if it looks wonky on their phones.
+Because mobile open rates reached 68% in 2016!
+Many consumers are now reading email exclusively on mobile devices and are pretty picky about how your messages look on their devices: more than 80% of people reported that they will delete an email if it looks wonky on their phones.
 Yikes.

 You know the principles of optimizing your site; here’s how to optimize your messages for mobile.